How to perfectly blend indoor and outdoor spaces?

 If your house is designed in a modern style, so will your yard.
 And if a country is your home interior choice, well...you get our point.

-Maintaining an identical design sequence will lead to the prevention of difference's sense, something that will help you in your efforts to blend your indoor and outdoor space.
+Maintaining an identical design sequence will lead to the prevention of differences, something that will help you in your efforts to blend your indoor and outdoor space.

 The same materials.

-Combining the same raw materials, such as the type of flooring, etc., is a big help if you want to create a continuity that will lead to a good blend in your indoor and outdoor space.
+Combining the same raw materials, such as type of flooring, etc., is a big help to create a continuity that will lead to a good blend in your indoor and outdoor space.

 Gradual continuity.

-On a practical level, in our context, you can create a gradual continuity between your house's interior directly into the yard by placing "green" home accessories/furniture at the edge of the inner space of the house at the yard's frontier.
+On a practical level, in our context, you can create a gradual continuity between your house's interior directly into the yard by placing some "Green" home accessories/furniture at the edge of your house's inner space at the yard's frontier.

 Doing so will create a natural and smooth feeling for the one walking from the house's interior towards the yard (green by nature).